What we support

 Since 2020, the Foundation has also been awarding recognition fees on appeal.
 Cultural institutions, festivals or independent troops in Central Switzerland as well as in the rest of Switzerland that have achieved outstanding achievements over a long period of time with comparatively modest means, implemented innovative ideas and appealed to a diverse audience are considered.

-The residential fellowship programme is one of the main priorities at the Foundation.
+The residencies are one of the main priorities at the Foundation.
 Since 1987, the Landis & Gyr Foundation has awarded Swiss artists and writers residential fellowships for an extended stay in London, Budapest, Bucharest, Sofia, Zug or Berlin (until the end of 2016).
-Artists and writers from the non-German-speaking regions of Switzerland are considered for residential fellowships in Zug.

 Unlike the residential fellowships, which are for a specific location abroad, the travel grants are not primarily designed to promote individual artists and writers, but rather to support a project-oriented approach to a socially relevant theme.